 - in person.

-Once the cooling off period has expired the deposit is to be paid to the vendor, if they are selling the property themselves, or their agent or conveyancer.
+Once the cooling off period has expired the deposit has to be paid to the vendor (if they are selling the property themselves) or their agent or conveyancer.
 This money is held in trust until the settlement date.

 Selling by private treaty

-You will need to decide on the lowest dollar amount you would sell the property for.
-If you are using an agent, this will be written into the sales agency agreement.
-The agent is obliged not to reveal this amount to any potential buyers.
+The vendor decides on the lowest dollar amount they would sell the property for.
+If they are using an agent, this will be written into the sales agency agreement.
+The agent must not reveal this amount to any potential buyers.

-It may be in your interest to accept a slightly lower offer if the contract of sale isn't made subject to any conditions.
+It may be in the vendor’s interest to accept a slightly lower offer if the contract of sale isn't made subject to any conditions.

-Although you are under no legal obligation to accept an offer, if you are using an agent there may be repercussions under the sales agency agreement if you don't accept an offer equal to or more than your bottom line price.
+Although the vendor doesn’t have to accept an offer, if they are using an agent there may be consequences under the sales agency agreement if an offer equal to or more than the bottom line price is not accepted.

-As a vendor you are not entitled to any cooling off period.
-If you want to withdraw from the contract of sale you should seek independent, professional legal advice before you do.
-There can be legal repercussions for breaking a legally binding contract.
+A vendor is not entitled to any cooling off period.
+If they want to withdraw from the contract of sale they should seek legal advice.
+There can be consequences for breaking a legally binding contract.